A Public Dataset For the ZKsync Rollup: Introduction

 \subsection{Why ZKsync Era Data?}

 Launched in March 2023, ZKsync Era is a \gls{L2} scaling solution for the Ethereum blockchain that utilizes \gls{ZKP} for efficient transaction processing.
 ZKsync Era is also an \gls{EVM}-based rollup, ensuring compatibility with existing Ethereum smart contracts.
-As of July 2024, ZKsync Era ranks among the top five \gls{ZKP} chains with a \gls{TVL} estimated at~1.23 billion USD~\cite{L2beat}.
+In July 2024, ZKsync Era ranked among the top five \gls{ZKP} chains with a \gls{TVL} estimated at~1.23 billion USD~\cite{L2beat}.
 This scaling solution improves Ethereum by processing transactions in batches using \gls{ZKP}, which helps maintain low transaction fees and encourages user participation.

-Currently, rollups are a key strategy to scale the Ethereum ecosystem~\cite{buterin_rollup-centric_2020}.
-In fact, in the last few years, these \gls{L2} chains have become an important part of the ecosystem by pushing new innovations and absorbing a significant portion of user activity.
-At the same time, there are still many unexplored questions when it comes to these blockchains, and existing research is fairly limited.
+In this sense, rollups are a key strategy to scale the Ethereum ecosystem~\cite{buterin_rollup-centric_2020}.
+In fact, these \gls{L2} chains have become an important part of the ecosystem in the last few years by pushing new innovations and absorbing a significant portion of user activity.
+At the same time, there are still many unexplored questions when it comes to these L2 blockchains, and existing research on them is fairly limited.

-Given the growing role of \gls{L2} chains in the Ethereum ecosystem, we believe that there is an opportunity for researchers to conduct research and expand our understanding of ZKsync.
-By making our ZKsync Era data easily available to external groups, we hope to advance ZKsync-related research and knowledge about \gls{L2} chains, more generally.
+Given the growing role of \gls{L2} chains in the Ethereum ecosystem, we believe there is an opportunity for researchers to conduct research and expand our understanding of these L2 blockchains, such as ZKsync.
+By making a 1-year ZKsync Era data easily available to external groups, we hope to advance ZKsync-related research and knowledge about \gls{L2} chains, more generally.